cabb99/open3spn2/README.md

 Also include is a .pdf containing additional documentation and instructions for compiling and visualization.

-### Oct.
-12, 2015 ###
-The GCGI/ directory was added, which contains necessary files for using the general coarse- grained ions model presented by Hinckley and de Pablo, JCTC (2015) (DOI:10.1021/acs.jctc.5b00341).

 If you have any questions and concerns associated with bugs (not with general (non-3SPN.2) compilation or LAMMPS issuyes!) please direct your inquiries to Dan Hinckley (hinckley.dan@gmail.com).